 Welding School in Pennsylvania with Program Information

-Research welding programs in Pennsylvania, which currently has 29 schools that offer these types of programs.
+Research welding programs in Pennsylvania, which currently has over 30 schools that offer these types of programs.
 Get some information about the degrees and certificates and some quick facts for two of these schools to make an informed education decision.

 Pennsylvania Welding Schools

 Preparation for a career in welding is often a combination of classroom and on-the-job training.
 Welding students in Pennsylvania can choose to pursue a certificate or associate's degree.
 These types of studies are mainly offered at community colleges.
 Certificates can usually be earned in less than one year.
 Hands-on training labs typically accompany welding classes.
 Graduates are prepared to take professional certification exams.